Best Nylon String Guitar Shortlist – Price Points $100 to $1000

 GEARANK

-93 out of 100.
-Incorporating 1900+ ratings and reviews.
+Incorporating 2100+ ratings and reviews.

-• Time-tested quality and longevity
+• Time-tested build quality and durability.

-• Most popular student classical guitar
+• Most popular student classical guitar.

 On paper, it doesn’t offer anything out of the ordinary.
 It just bears the expected characteristics of a classical guitar, including the body shape, nut width, scale length, and string height.
 But thanks to Yamaha’s penchant for build quality and attention to detail, they have made a seemingly ordinary instrument, into a consistent market favorite.